 Order your Persian Lime Tree today to enhance your garden in the most versatile, delectable way!

 Persian 'Bearss' Lime Tree - USDA Organic Pollination

 Persian 'Bearss' Lime Tree - USDA Organics are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Persian 'Bearss' Lime Tree - USDA Organic will drastically increase the size of your crop.

 Planting & Care

-Watering: Persian 'Bearss's do not like wet feet.
-Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of overwatering while brown, dry leaves are a sign of under watering.
-Mulching can help retain the soil moisture and also combat competing grasses/weeds.
+2. Watering: Be sure to give your tree a deep watering so that it can penetrate into the root system.
+After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

 |Amount of Order||Shipping Charge|

 |Less than $15||$11.95|